 The Best Restaurants In Pasadena

 Bar Chelou proves not all pre-theater dinner spots are boring.
-The moody, dimly lit bistro on the grounds of the Pasadena Playhouse hums all night with dates sharing hearty, artfully plated dishes like snapped peas topped with smoky crumbled Spanish sausage and bluefin tuna in a celery root puree.
+The moody, dimly lit bistro on the grounds of the Pasadena Playhouse hums all night with dates sharing hearty, artfully plated dishes like snapped peas topped with smoky crumbled Spanish sausage and carrots that taste like a crispy rice salad.
 And while a good chunk of the crowd inside Bar Chelou does have a performance to get to, it’s not like the place dies after showtime.
 People who are thankful their kids went to bed early pack the bar area well past 10pm, sipping martinis and ordering lemon-chamomile semifreddo (not exactly late night, but pretty good for Pasadena).

 If you’ve ever eaten at the original Howlin Ray's in Chinatown, you know to expect chaotic parking and the occasional long line filled with people discussing podcasts.
 It’s why the new location in Pasadena is such a pleasant upgrade.
 Parking is a breeze with a huge lot around back, the upbeat staff (who can text you updated wait times) keeps the line moving quickly, and there’s a beer and wine menu that, combined with a blasting hip-hop playlist, make it a prime location for day drinking.
 As for the hot chicken?
 It’s as juicy and crispy (and spicy) as ever.
 Even if you end up standing in line for a bit, this place is worth planning your afternoon around.